emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

 ### Give authority to pod for accessing Kubernetes apiserver

-After successfully deploy Deployment, check the status of EMQ X Broker, then you can see that although EMQ X Broker runs successfully, the cluster is still not successful.
-Check the log of EMQ X Broker Pod:
+After successfully deploy Deployment, check the status of EMQX Broker, then you can see that although EMQX Broker runs successfully, the cluster is still not successful.
+Check the log of EMQX Broker Pod:

 ```
 $ kubectl get pods